paladinarcher/Template-Repo/Set-UP.md

 ## Instructions
 Copy each item into its own issue, wiki, or template appropriately at the beginning of project.
+ -to copy click on raw on the top right corner of this document.

 ## Current Copiables
 1. New Project Setup Steps